Marcel Bich: Business success

 In 1944, Marcel Bich and his partner, Édouard Buffard, bought an empty factory in the Paris suburb of Clichy, where they began the production of inexpensive pen holders and pencil cases.

 Bich was originally a skeptic of ballpoint pens, which at the time were unreliable and leaked.
-In 1946, however, by observing the channel made by the wheel of his wheelbarrow in the ground, he understood the USP of the ballpoint pen.
+In 1946, however, by observing the channel made by the wheel of his wheelbarrow in the ground, he understood the unique selling point of the ballpoint pen.
 Just as the wheel made transporting items easier, the ball could allow the hand to be free from the constraints of the pen nib and make writing more fluid.

 Marcel Bich bought the patent for the ballpoint pen for US$2 million from Hungarian László Bíró who had been producing such pens since 1943 in Argentina.
 Using Swiss watchmaking tools, he devised a manufacturing process that produced stainless-steel balls for the tip of the pen, and the Bic Cristal ballpoint pen became his first product in 1950.
-The Bic Cristal ballpoint pen went on to become a worldwide best-seller, and the design remains mostly unchanged today.
+The Bic Cristal ballpoint pen went on to become a worldwide best-seller.
+He then invented the famous four-color pen in 1969.
+These designs remains mostly unchanged today.
 Bich formed Société Bic in 1953.

 Bich partnered with poster designer Raymond Savignac to create the company's advertisements, who created the Bic Boy that later became part of the company's official logo.
 Bic won the first French Oscar for advertising, sponsored the Tour de France, and became an essential item and a household name.

 Between 1950 and the 1970s, Bic expanded globally, into Italy, the Netherlands, Austria, Switzerland and Spain, followed by South America and North America.

 In 1973, Bic introduced a disposable pocket lighter that could provide 3,000 lights before wearing out.
 In 1975, the brand released the one-piece polystyrene razor, the first single-piece disposable razor with an integrated blade and a lightweight plastic handle.

 The company formed by Bich still exists as the Société Bic Group and is listed on the Paris Stock Exchange and majority-owned by his family.

 Bich stepped down as Chairman of Societe Bic in 1993.
 He was succeeded by his son, Bruno, who served as chairman for 25 years, 15 of which also as CEO.
 Marcel's grandson Gonzalve Bich has been CEO since 2018.